-Join Ajayan Borys for a once in a lifetime Himalayan journey to the source of the Ganga.
+Join Ajayan Borys for a once in a lifetime Himalayan meditation retreat to the source of the Ganga

-Those joining us for this sacred journey will experience much more than an ordinary tourist sight-see.
+Those joining us for this sacred Himalayan meditation retreat will experience much more than an ordinary tourist sight-see.
 Our intent is a relaxed but focused 14-day pilgrimage and meditation retreat to the Source of the Ganga high in India’s Himalayas, one of the great remote spiritual centers of the world.

 Imagine you, October 2 – 15, 2020…

 - Journeying to the spiritual heart of our planet for a sublime and sacred Himalayan meditation retreat.

 - Deepening your meditations with advanced, esoteric spiritual practices.